'Your Children Are Safe': A Town In Wales Welcomes Refugees From Syria

 Britten is 71 and retired from the pharmaceutical industry.
 The idea to reach out to Syrian refugees came in late 2016, when he heard that two other Welsh villages had adopted refugees from the country, and he called a meeting in a Baptist chapel in his own town to inspire his neighbors to do the same.

-"We all see these terrible pictures on our television screens and we think, 'Crikey, you know, we should do something," he says he told them.
+"We all see these terrible pictures on our television screens and we think, 'Crikey, you know, we should do something,' " he says he told them.
 His neighbors agreed.
 And early last month, Haverfordwest welcomed its first Syrian refugee family.

 The refugees have come to Wales as part of a community sponsorship program that began in the U.K. in 2016.
 A group of British citizens can commit to providing refugees help with housing, navigating schools and doctors, language and the job search.